-Chapter 8
+CHAPTER 8

-Instructional and Student Policies

-8.1 UAH Catalogs

-8.2 Changes in Catalog

-8.3 Changes in Curriculum

-8.4 Scheduling of Classes

-8.5 Registration and Advising of Students

-8.6 Faculty Class Attendance

-8.7 Student Class Attendance

-8.8 Class Syllabi

-8.9 Offices and Office Hours

-8.10 Copying of Copyrighted Materials for Instructional Purposes

-8.11 Field Trips

-8.12 Student Evaluation of Instruction

-8.13 Make-Up Examinations for Absent Students

-8.14 Final Examination Policy

-8.15 Proctoring Examinations

-8.16 Final Examination Rescheduling for Students

-8.17 Course Withdrawal Policy

-8.18 Exceptions to Academic Requirements

-8.19 Class Records

-8.20 Credit to Audit

-8.21 Course Numbering System

-8.22 Grading System

-8.23 Reporting of Grades

-8.24 Changing of Grades

-8.25 Posting of Grades

-8.26 Confidentiality of Student Records

-8.27 Students with Disabilities

-8.28 Student Organizations and Sponsorships

-8.29 Publications Board

-8.30 Student Handbook

-8.31 Student Academic Rights and Responsibilities

-8.32 Student Academic Misconduct
+8. INSTRUCTIONAL AND STUDENT POLICIES

+8.1.Curriculum

-8.1 UAH Catalogs
+8.1.1.University Catalogs

-Course descriptions and degree requirements are specified in the undergraduate and graduate catalogs which are published every two years.
+Course descriptions and degree requirements are speciﬁed in the undergraduate and graduate catalogs, which are published every two years.
 Instructors should be familiar with the catalog descriptions and prerequisites for the courses they are teaching.

+8.1.2.Course Numbering System

+Range of Numbers Level of Course

+001-099 Refresher (noncredit) 100-199 Freshman 200-299 Sophomore 300-399 Junior (upper level) 400-499 Senior (upper level) 500-599 Graduate credit, with undergraduate credit awarded in some departments 600-699 Graduate 700-above Graduate, Ph.D. level

-8.2Changes in Catalog
+8.1.3.Changes in Catalog

-A change that originates in an academic department or program, that involves undergraduate programs, and that affects catalog copy will become effective and may be implemented only when the following procedure has been completed: the proposed change has been recommended by the academic department or program, reviewed and approved by the dean of the college, and approved by the provost.
-When the provost deems it necessary, proposed changes will be referred to the Undergraduate Curriculum Committee for review and recommendation.
-Changes affecting the graduate program originate in an academic department or program, are reviewed and approved by the dean of the college and the graduate dean and approved by the provost.
-The provost may refer changes to the graduate dean for consideration by the Graduate Council.
+A change that originates in an academic department or program that involves undergraduate programs and that affects catalog copy will become effective and may be implemented only when the following procedure has been completed: the proposed change has been recommended by the academic department or program, reviewed and approved by the dean of the college, and approved by the provost.
+Proposed changes will be referred to the Undergraduate Curriculum Committee of the Faculty Senate for review and recommendation.
+Changes affecting the graduate program originate in an academic department or program.
+Such changes are reviewed and approved by the dean of the college and the graduate dean and are approved by the provost.
+Proposed changes will be referred to the graduate dean for consideration by the Graduate Council.

-Changes that do not originate within an academic department or program but which do affect undergraduate degree requirements can be proposed to the Faculty Senate.
+Changes that do not originate within an academic department or program but that do affect undergraduate degree requirements can be proposed to the Undergraduate Curriculum Committee of the Faculty Senate for approval.

-8.3 Changes in Curriculum
+8.1.4.Changes in Curriculum

-Proposals for undergraduate curriculum changes or new undergraduate programs are initiated in the department or program, approved by the dean, and then forwarded to the Office of the Provost.
-Proposals may then be referred to the Undergraduate Curriculum Committee.
-Proposals for graduate curriculum changes or new graduate programs are initiated in the department or program, approved by the dean, and then forwarded to the graduate dean for consideration by the Graduate Council.
-The provost should be notified immediately if a proposal for a new program or degree is contemplated.
+Proposals for undergraduate curriculum changes or new undergraduate programs are initiated in the department or program.
+The proposals are reviewed by the dean and then forwarded to the Provost with recommendations.
+Proposals then are referred to the Undergraduate Curriculum Committee of the Faculty Senate.
+Proposals for graduate curriculum changes or new graduate programs are initiated in the department or program.
+The proposals are reviewed by the college dean and then forwarded to the graduate dean for consideration by the Graduate Council.
+The provost should be notiﬁed if a proposal for a new program or degree is being contemplated.
 All curriculum changes are approved by the provost.

-Proposals for additions, deletions, or modifications of undergraduate or graduate courses that do not significantly alter the total departmental or program curriculum are initiated in the department or program, forwarded to the dean of the college and the graduate dean, and approved by the provost.
+8.1.5.Exceptions to Academic Requirements

+For speciﬁc general education requirements identiﬁed with academic departments (e.g., English composition, western civilization, mathematics, foreign language), refer to the chair of the department responsible for required courses that are involved (e.g., English composition to English Department, western civilization to History Department).

+For requirements that are less well-speciﬁed or involve combinations of disciplines (e.g., mathematics/science, social sciences, mixed language options), refer recommendations of the student’s advisor (and/or department chair) to the appropriate dean.
+For an exception to be granted, all the deans of colleges involved must concur with the recommendation of the student’s advisor and/or department chair.

+For exceptions to university-wide regulations applicable to all students such as residence requirements, 30 percent upper-level rule, total hours, grade-point average, etc., recommendations must be made by the chair of the student’s major department, concurred in by the dean of the college, and approved by the provost.

+8.2.Classes

-8.4 Scheduling of Classes
+8.2.1.Scheduling of Classes